Must-Have Website Design Basics

 We have spoken briefly about visual hierarchy, so let’s discuss it in detail.
 As the name suggests, this web design technique necessitates posting important content on top as part of your SEO strategy.

 This will grab people’s attention and increase online traffic.
-But content comprises images, fonts, and other features that website designers must arrange in order of preference.
+Content comprises images, fonts, and other consistent features that website designers must arrange in order of preference.

 For example, the main heading should feature a more significant and bold font to highlight the page’s importance.
-Similarly, use fonts of different sizes to provide snippets of the content, making the site easily navigable and aesthetically pleasing.
+Similarly, use fonts of different sizes to provide snippets of the content, making the site easily navigable and aesthetically pleasing to your audience.

-This is especially true for websites with a lot of content that needs to design a practical layout for improved usability.
-If you want something to be eye-catching, it would be best to use a large font with vibrant colours while having sufficient white space.
+This is especially true for websites with a lot of content that must be designed with a practical layout for improved usability.
+If you want something to be eye-catching, it would be best to use a large font with vibrant colours while having sufficient spacing.

 The main aim is to ensure that consumers don’t miss the primary point of the website or blog post.
 In addition, the headings need to be catchy and relevant, encouraging visitors to read the article.